vmware/vic-product/docs/user_doc/vic_vsphere_admin/configure_vch.md

     --ops-user Administrator@vsphere.local
     --ops-password <i>new_admin_password</i></pre>

 You can also use the `vic-machine configure --ops-user` and `--ops-password` options to configure an operations user on a VCH that was not initially deployed with that option.
 Similarly, you can use `--ops-user` and `--ops-password` to change the operations user account on a VCH that was deployed with an operations user account, or to update the password for a previously specified operations user account.
 If you are specifying a new user account for `--ops-user`, you can also specify `--ops-grant-perms`, to automatically grant the required permissions to the operations user account.
-This example specifies the credentials to log into vCenter Server in the `--target` option, rather than in `--user` and `--password`.

 <pre>$ vic-machine-<i>operating_system</i> configure
-    --target <i>vcenter_server_username</i>:<i>password</i>@<i>vcenter_server_address</i>
+    --target <i>vcenter_server_address</i>
+    --user Administrator@vsphere.local
+    --password <i>password</i>
     --thumbprint <i>certificate_thumbprint</i>
     --id <i>vch_id</i>
     --ops-user <i>new_operations_user_account</i>